olu1224/sql-data-warehouse-project/README.md

 ###### ✨👦🏿 About Me

 Hi There!
 I'm **Olusesi A, Majekodunmi**, also known as **Bulldozer**.
-I'm a data architect with RiseBraodband and a passionate data geek on a misison to share my knowledge and help others grow!
+I'm a data architect with RiseBroadband Wireless and a passionate data geek on a misison to share my knowledge and help others grow!